 Cumulative Nitrogen Loading Determination for the Plymouth-Duxbury Harbor-Kingston Bay Embayment System in Support of Management and Restoration: The Town of Plymouth has undertaken the responsibility of completing the nitrogen loading determination for the embayment systems pertaining to the seven communities.
-To date, all tasks have been completed other than the scenarios and final report (tasks 7 & 8).
-It is anticipated to be completed in 2017 for DEP and the Town to move forward with finalizing a Total Maximum Daily Load.
-With the finalized Massachusetts Estuaries Model, the seven communities will have significant information to plan properly for future development and infrastructure needs as well as restoration concepts for current land-use activities.
+To date, all tasks have been completed as well as the final report.
+With the finalized Massachusetts Estuaries Model,

+Plymouth, Kingston and Duxbury communities will have significant information to plan properly for future development and infrastructure needs as well as restoration concepts for current land-use activities.
+The three communities will be working on a plan to improve water quality in the embayment system.

 - Task 1 - Compilation & Review of Previous Studies

 Complete

 - Task 2 - Cumulative Nitrogen Loading Determination

 Part 1 Complete, Part 2 Complete

 - Task 3 - Stream/River Data Collection

 Complete

 - Task 4 - Nitrogen Recycling collection

 Complete

 - Task 5 - Assessment of Nutrient Related Health

 Finalized 2014

 - Task 6 - Hydrodynamic Data Collection & Modeling

 Complete

 - Task 7 - Water Quality Modeling

-Underway
+Complete

 - Task 8 - Nitrogen Loading Report

-Underway
+Complete